DraftlineStudio/draftlinestudio/docs/frontend/BOTTOM-BAR.md

-The bottom tool window (`components/StorySearchToolWindow.tsx`, mounted in `App.tsx` above the status bar, resizable 170–560px) is the UI surface for the Story Fingerprint v2 engine.
-Design reference:
+The bottom tool window (`components/StorySearchToolWindow.tsx`, mounted in `App.tsx` above the status bar, resizable 170–560px) is the UI surface for the Story Fingerprint v2 engine, built to the v7 bottom-bar design.
-`reference-assets/Bottom bar timeline redesign/Draftline Bottom Bar v7.dc.html`.

 Five tabs — **Story Map · Threads · Review · Continuity · Ask Draftline** —
 plus the fingerprint icon-button for the Evidence index.
 The shell owns the